MicroJPM

 As you can see, the angular position of terminal A and terminal B is such that:

-Turning the knob to the right will cause the A and C connection switches to change state first.
+If you turn the knob to the right, the switch connecting A and C will change state first.

-Turning the knob to the left will cause the connection switches B and C to change state first.
+If you turn the knob to the left, the switch connecting B and C will change state first.

-If we were to represent the opening and closing of the switches as waveforms, it would look something like this:
+If we represent the opening and closing of the switches as waveforms, it would look something like this: